U.S. Relations With Kyrgyzstan

 The United States established diplomatic relations with Kyrgyzstan in 1991 following Kyrgyzstan's independence from the Soviet Union.
 The two countries have a strong partnership.
 The United States supports Kyrgyzstan in its development of an inclusive democracy based upon the rule of law and respect for human rights.
 Kyrgyzstan's 2011 presidential election marked the first peaceful transfer of presidential power from one democratically-elected President to another in post-Soviet Central Asia.
-Kyrgyzstan will host the Transit Center at Manas International Airport, an important logistical hub for the coalition effort in Afghanistan, through July 2014.
 Significant impediments to Kyrgyzstan's development include corruption, aging infrastructure, high unemployment, and endemic poverty.
 Kyrgyzstan, however, benefits from a robust civil society and a relatively free media sector.

 U.S. Assistance to Kyrgyzstan

 U.S. Government assistance goals in Kyrgyzstan are to strengthen democratic institutions, support broad-based economic opportunity, enhance regional security, promote greater respect for human rights and the rule of law, provide assistance for basic humanitarian needs and to address development challenges in the health and education areas.
 A fact sheet on U.S. assistance to Kyrgyzstan can be found here.

 Bilateral Economic Relations

-Kyrgyzstan exports antimony, mercury, rare-earth metals, and chemical products to the United States.
-It imports grain, medicine and medical equipment, vegetable oil, paper products, rice, machinery, agricultural equipment, and meat from the United States.
+Kyrgyzstan exports apparel, textiles, and chemical products to the United States.
+It imports merchandise, machinery, electronics, and food products from the United States.
 U.S. direct investment in Kyrgyzstan is concentrated in the hotel and telecommunications sectors.
 Kyrgyzstan has signed a bilateral investment treaty with the United States.
 The treaty on double taxation that was signed by the United States and the Soviet Union remains in effect between the United States and Kyrgyzstan.
 Kyrgyzstan also signed a trade and investment framework agreement with the United States and other Central Asian countries establishing a regional forum to discuss ways to improve investment climates and expand trade within Central Asia.